 The AWS will have regular contact with other shelter employees, stakeholders and volunteers from all departments, as well as the public.
 Some interactions may be difficult due to the nature of the customer’s needs.
 May work with area veterinary clinics, animal control officers, and other agencies.
 All contacts with others will require a tactful and a professional demeanor and ability to work cooperatively with others.

 - Work takes place both indoors and outdoors.

 - Will have regular contact with animals with varying degrees of domesticity and physical condition.
-Will be expected to work around and physical handle live and deceased animals as well as dogs and cats of all sizes, ages and temperaments.
-This role requires keen observational skills, as well as dexterity with a leash and other training equipment.
+(Will be expected to work around live and deceased animals.)

-- Will work directly with animal wastes, potentially harmful cleaners and disinfectants, high noise, and potentially hazardous conditions, including the risk of animal bites and zoonotic diseases.
+- Will work directly with animal wastes, kennel and cage cleaners and disinfectants, soiled kennels and cages, animal bedding and dishes.

 - May be exposed to heights, such as step stools or ladders.

 - Must employ basic safety standards at all times.
 Will have access to, and be required to use, protective equipment such as boots, gloves, protective eye and ear wear, etc.

 - Evening, weekend, and holiday work is required.

 - Ability to stay standing or active during the entire shift.

 - Must be able to lift 40 pounds.